Robin Hood Gardens: First campaign

 A campaign was mounted in 2008 by Building Design magazine and the Twentieth Century Society to get Robin Hood Gardens listed as a historical landmark in order to save it from destruction, with support from Richard Rogers and the late Zaha Hadid; the latter counted it as her favourite building in London.
 However, English Heritage did not back the proposal, with its commissioners overruling the advice of its own advisory committee.
 This was because it did not fully meet the strict criteria for listing post-war buildings, and because the building's design had suffered serious shortcomings from the start, for the designers had been forced to compromise on various issues, including the width of the access decks.
-Then culture minister Margaret Hodge also was against saving the building, saying it's "functional failures are fundamental".
+Then culture minister Margaret Hodge was also against saving the building, saying its "functional failures are fundamental".

 The campaign to save Robin Hood Gardens drew very little support from those who actually had to live in the building, with more than 75% of residents supporting its demolition when consulted by the local authority.
 A resident's own survey, published in Building Design in June 2009, found that 80% of residents wanted it refurbished.
 In October 2009, opposition councillor Tim Archer (Conservative) accused the Council of ignoring maintenance problems to encourage residents to move out.

-In May 2009, the Minister of Culture, Andy Burnham, reiterated an earlier government decision not to list the estate and also granted a Certificate of Immunity from listing, meaning that the structure could not be reconsidered for listing for at least five years.
+In May 2009, then Minister of Culture, Andy Burnham, reiterated an earlier government decision not to list the estate and also granted a Certificate of Immunity from listing, meaning that the structure could not be reconsidered for listing for at least five years.
 This ministerial decision endorsed the recommendation of English Heritage that Robin Hood Gardens "fails as a place for human beings to live" and did not deserve statutory heritage protection, leaving the way open for Tower Hamlets Council to proceed with its demolition and redevelopment.

 Second campaign

 After the expiry of a five-year listing immunity, a second application to have it listed was made by the Twentieth Century Society and again was supported by many architects, including the Smithsons' son Simon Smithson; this was rejected by Historic England in 2015.
-Demolition of the western block began in August 2017.
-The eastern block still has tenants and is to be demolished later.
+Demolition of the western block began in August 2017 with the Eastern block demolition starting in 2024, and ending in March 2025.